Rationality for subclasses of 321-avoiding permutations: The Regularity of the Image

-At this point we need to note that the splitting mapping $\psi\st r_j\mapsto (p_j,r_{j+1})$, as defined in Section~\ref{sec-panel-encoding}, can actually be applied to all words satisfying (R1)--(R3).
-We abuse terminology and denote this extension to $\R_c$ also by $\psi$.
-Further, we recall the inverse, $\psi^{-1}$, of the splitting mapping defined in the previous section, and note that its definition can be extended verbatim to all pairs $(p,r)$ with $p\in\P_c$, $r\in\R_c$ and $\rightcount(p)=\leftcount(r)$.
+Before our next result we need to recall the inverse, $\psi^{-1}$, of the splitting mapping defined in the previous section.
+As this mapping is simply a formal reversal of the procedure used to compute $\psi$, it can be extended verbatim to all pairs $(p,r)\in \P_c\times\R_c$ that satisfy $\rightcount(p)=\leftcount(r)$.

-\begin{proposition} The extended mappings $\psi$ and $\psi^{-1}$ are mutually inverse bijections between $\R_c$ and $\{(p,r)\in\P_c\times\R_c\st \rightcount(p)=\leftcount(r)\}$. \end{proposition} \begin{proof} If $s \in \R_c$ and $\psi(s) = (p, r)$, it is easy to see that $p\in\P_c$, $r\in \R_c$.
+\begin{proposition} The extended mappings $\psi$ and $\psi^{-1}$ are mutually inverse bijections between $\R_c$ and $\{(p,r)\in\P_c\times\R_c\st \rightcount(p)=\leftcount(r)\}$. \end{proposition} \begin{proof} If $s \in \R_c$ and $\psi(s) = (p, r)$, it is easy to see that $(p,r)\in\P_c\times\R_c$.
 Also, we have $\rightcount(p)= \leftcount(r)$, because at the stage when the letters of $s$ are decorated, the newly decorated letters occur in adjacent pairs and indicate precisely the positions where the splitting into $p$ and $r$ occurs.

 Now take an arbitrary pair $(p,r)\in\P_c\times\R_c$ with $\rightcount(p)=\leftcount(r)=k$ and set $s=\psi^{-1}(p,r)$.
 To establish that $s\in\R_c$ we observe that it must possess the following properties. \begin{itemize} \item It lies in $\left(\mathbb{P}\cup\{\etaleft{1}\}\right)^\ast$ because all right arrows have been removed. \item The undecorated version of $s$ satisfies the small ascent condition because the undecorated copies of $p$ and $r$ satisfy this condition by (P1) and (R1), and the factors inserted into $p$ to form $s$ create $12$ factors at their left hand ends (by definition of $\psi^{-1}$) , and descents at their right hand ends (by (P4)). \item It satisfies $\leftcount(s)< c$, because the left letters are inherited from those of $p$, which satisfies (P3). \item Each factor of $s$ between two consecutive left letters contains an occurrence of $c-1$, as does the suffix following the last left letter.
 This follows because left letters of $s$ are inherited from those of $p$.
 Thus by (P5) either there is already an occurrence of $c-1$ in such a factor, or there was a right letter in the corresponding part of $p$.
 In the latter case, a factor of $r$ beginning with $\etaleft{1}$ was inserted (and increased by $1$) following such a right letter, and by (R3) this results in an occurrence of $c$.
 The small ascent condition then also guarantees an occurrence of $c-1$. \end{itemize} Therefore $s$ indeed satisfies (R1)--(R3), as required.
 Moreover, $\psi^{-1}$ has been designed precisely so that the splitting mapping reverses it, which completes the proof. \end{proof}